-Childhood insomnia is not often talked about, but is a very real issue.
-Signs may not be obvious, unless you have a child overtly acting out, and sleep deprivation is identified as the main issue.
+Childhood insomnia is not often talked about, but it is a very real issue.
+The signs may not be obvious unless you have a child overtly acting out and sleep deprivation is identified as the main issue.

-Unfortunately identifying childhood insomnia is made difficult because symptoms largely overlap with seemingly normal child and teen behavioral changes:
+Unfortunately, identifying childhood insomnia is difficult because symptoms largely overlap with seemingly normal child and teen behavioral changes:

 - Moodiness